By Michael Obrecki

 In the trailer for Never Get Tired: The Bomb the Music Industry!
 Story a fan says “I didn’t see Black Flag in 1980…but I got to see Bomb The Music Industry.”
 I think that perfectly sums up what BTMI! and Jeff Rosenstock mean to punk in 2016.
 WORRY. is very much an album about growing up and change.
 In the opening track “We Begged 2 Explode” Rosenstock sings “Laura said to me, “This decade’s gonna be fucked.
 Friends will disappear after they fall in love and get married.
 Isn’t that shit like crazy?”
 WORRY. doesn’t let up at all but just continues to hit your emotions song after song whether it’s in “I Did Something Weird Last Night” where Rosenstock sings “Fuck.
 Oh, I did something weird last night.
 I made out in the van with a girl I like.
 We were kinda drunk, but it seemed alright, so we made out for the entire ride” or in “The Fuzz Song” where Rosenstock sings “I can’t stand feeling violent but it’s hard not to sometimes when the innocent get slaughtered and the guilty get a fine…All I want to do is hold you, but I’m afraid I’ll squeeze too tight”.

 Jeff Rosenstock is the most important artist in punk in 2016.
-His set of ethics have inspired countless people to start a blog, pick up an instrument or maybe most importantly just be themselves.
+His set of ethics has inspired countless people to start a blog, pick up an instrument or maybe most importantly just be themselves.

 Recommended tracks: The Fuzz, We Begged 2 Explode, Rainbow

 Joyce Manor – Cody

 In an interview with CLRVYNT frontman Barry Johnson said he was somewhat surprised there wasn’t more of a backslash from fans regarding the more poppy sound of Never Hungover Again.
 As far as the more poppy sounding Cody Johnson said “as I continued to write songs, they just kept getting poppier and poppier.
 I thought that might turn the people off who wanted something angrier, harsher or [more] dissonant…So, yeah, I thought Cody might be too mid-tempo or grown-up-sounding, but it hasn’t.
 I’m thankful people aren’t turned off by it, but I was definitely prepared for that.